Reign of Terror (Capture the Crown album)

-Reign of Terror is the second by Australian metalcore band Capture The Crown.
+Reign of Terror is the second album by Australian metalcore band Capture The Crown.
 This is the final album the band released with the name Capture the Crown before they changed their name to just Capture.
 The album was produced by both Matt Good and Taylor Larson from the band From First to Last, and was released through the record label Artery Recordings.
 The first single off the album, "To Whom It May Concern", was released on 9 June 2014.
 It is the last album to feature guitarists Kris Sheehan, Jye Menzies, and drummer, Tyler March, after their departures on 4 October 2014, as well as the first album to feature bassist Maurice Morfaw.
 Reign of Terror was re-released as a deluxe edition with the five tracks from the "Live Life" EP on 24 November.
 Reign of Terror charted at No. 86 on the U.S. Billboard 200, the band's first album to chart in the U.S., as well as the third Australian metal band to chart.